 Karson Burke is Jamie's daughter and her relief pitcher when she needs a break or a much needed vacation.
 Karson is the very busy mother of 3 boys, all under the age of 8, who keep her on her toes.
 What little spare time she has, she devotes to rescuing and rehabbing wildlife animals.

-Liz Corbitt also started as a volunteer with Grit & Grace this year.
+Liz Corbitt started as a volunteer with Grit & Grace in 2019.
 She came with a HUGE love for opossums, and is a beautiful and much needed opossum advocate.
-She will be obtaining her wildlife rehab permit shortly and is also a valuable asset to Grit & Grace.
+She obtained her wildlife rehab license this year (2021) and is a valuable asset to Grit & Grace.
 She is the mother of 2 beautiful girls who also LOVE all animals, both domestic and wild.
-They will, I am certain, make amazing wildlife rehabbers one day.
+They will, I am certain, make amazing wildlife rehabbers one